macie-korte/recipes/dosa with peanut chutney.md

   * 2 x rice flour
   * 1 x urd dahl flour
   * water
-  salt
+  * salt

 1. Mix 2 parts rice flour and 1 part dahl flour with water to a consistency like pancake batter.
+Let it sit at least overnight.
 2. Add a little salt before cooking.
 3. Fry some cumin seeds and also add it before cooking.
 4. heat a wide cast iron pan.